BlueBrain/nexus/docs/src/main/paradox/docs/delta/architecture.md

 @@@

+@@@ note { .tip title="New clustering deployment" }

+Until 1.8, Nexus was relying on akka-cluster to run in a clustered way.

+Please visit @ref:[Release Notes for Nexus 1.8](../releases/v1.8-release-notes.md#new-clustering-deployment) to learn more about the reasons behind this change.

+@@@

-@link:[PostgreSQL]{ open=new } and @link:[ElasticSearch]{ open=new } were chosen for their reliability, their flexibility
+@link:[PostgreSQL]{ open=new } and @link:[Elasticsearch]{ open=new } were chosen for their reliability, their flexibility
 and their scalability.

-@link:[BlazeGraph]{ open=new } was initially chosen to handle graph access patterns, but it is currently the only part of the system that cannot be scaled horizontally.
-We're currently looking for open source alternatives that offer clustering out of the box or solutions that would coordinate multiple BlazeGraph nodes.
+@link:[Blazegraph]{ open=new } was initially chosen to handle graph access patterns, but it is currently the only part of the system that cannot be scaled horizontally.
+We're currently looking for open source alternatives that offer clustering out of the box or solutions that would coordinate multiple Blazegraph nodes.

 ## Anatomy